padiketeku/EnvMonMod/EMM-Prac-5-Fire Regime.md

 What are the fire months for 2001?
+You are right, it's April to November.